Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Introduction

-This makes DSTTs advantageous compared to other common uncertainty quantification methods.
-Although Monte Carlo simulation is a prevalent nonlinear uncertainty quantification method for such scenarios, its high computational cost makes it infeasible for onboard implementation.
-To incorporate uncertainty in a stochastic guidance algorithm, there is a need for more computationally efficient methods that can still capture large initial error distributions and the inherent nonlinearities of the problem.
-Other computationally efficient uncertainty quantification methods, such as Linear Covariance Analysis~\cite{ridderhof_linear_2022,joshi_end-to-end_2022}, Polynomial Chaos Expansion~\cite{grace_two-stage_2022,albert_finite-dimensional_2021}, and the Unscented Transform~\cite{grace_application_2020}, have been explored for aerocapture uncertainty propagation.
-However, these methods have a few limitations.
-Linear Covariance Analysis cannot adequately capture nonlinear effects of the aerocapture dynamics in covariance propagation because the covariance dynamics are linearized.
-Polynomial Chaos Expansion suffers from the curse of dimensionality, and thus cannot be used when a greater number of states, such as atmospheric or navigation parameters, need to be dispersed.
-While the Unscented Transform can estimate mean and covariance up to second-order accuracy of the nonlinear transformation, it is computationally expensive, requiring $2n+1$ numerical integrations of the nonlinear dynamics model at each simulation timestep (where $n$ is the number of states).
-STTs and DSTTs are beneficial compared to these methods because we can directly compute quantities relevant to uncertainty propagation (such as the nonlinearity metrics for Gaussian mixture model construction and guidance presented in \cite{kulik_applications_2024,kulik_nonlinearity_2024}).
+However, these methods\textemdash both linear and nonlinear\textemdash have a few limitations.
+QICs fail when entry uncertainties are large or when complex atmospheric models are utilized.
+Because the covariance dynamics are linearized, LCA cannot adequately capture nonlinear effects of the aerocapture dynamics in covariance propagation.
+PCE suffers from the curse of dimensionality, and thus cannot be used when a greater number of states, such as atmospheric or navigation parameters, need to be dispersed.
+While the UT can estimate mean and covariance of a Gaussian distribution to higher-order, its computational cost increases with the state dimension, $n$.
+The UT requires $2n+1$ numerical integrations of the nonlinear dynamics model at each simulation timestep.
+Compared to these methods, STTs and DSTTs are beneficial not only because they enable efficient uncertainty propagation, but because they can be used to directly compute relevant quantities (such as the nonlinearity metrics for Gaussian mixture model construction and guidance presented in \cite{kulik_applications_2024,kulik_nonlinearity_2024}).